SANJEEV08/Ultrasonic-Flowmeter-Fault-Detection/README.md

 ## Model Building & Model Performance -
 - First, I transformed the categorical variables into dummy variables.
 I also split the data into train and tests sets with a test size of 20% .
 - The Evaluation metric chosen was **F1 Score** because it has the **combination of both Precision & Recall with which we will quote our solution to the problem** .
-- Model reports are attached below -
+- Models with their corresponding **Cross-validation scores** are attached below -

 ![](model-performance.PNG)